ltonetwork/lto-public-chain/README.md

 ![github-banner](https://user-images.githubusercontent.com/100821/108692834-6a115200-74fd-11eb-92df-ee07bf62b386.png)

 # Public Chain
 In the `master` branch there is a code with functions that is under development.
-The latest release for each network can be found in the [Releases section], you can switch to the corresponding tag and build the application.
+The latest release for each network can be found in the [Releases section](https://github.com/ltonetwork/lto-public-chain/releases), you can switch to the corresponding tag and build the application.

 To build the node localy, run
 ```